Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 <br />

-**Manager of CUHK Mandarin Debate Team**
+**Captain of CUHK Mandarin Debate Team**
 May 2020 - May 2021

-- Coordinated a team of 120+ members for weekly training sessions and managed logistics for 10+ international competitions.
+- Coordinated a team of 120+ members and prepared over 9-hours-weekly training and managed logistics for 10+ international competitions.
 Organized and hosted over 100 mock competitions within one year.
-- Conducted two rounds of recruitment interviews with 121 candidates, overseeing people, time management, documentation, and selection processes.
+- Conducted two rounds of recruitment interviews with 121 candidates, overseeing 30 helpers, time management, documentation, and selection processes.

 <br />

-**Co-Founder of 2021 Exemplar Tournament Freshman Mandarin Debate Competition**
+**Founder of 2021 Exemplar Tournament Freshman Mandarin Debate Competition**
 March 2021 - May 2021

-- Initiated and founded the "Exemplar Tournament" Freshman Mandarin Debate Competition, the first international Mandarin debate competition at CUHK.
+- Founded the "Exemplar Tournament" Freshman Mandarin Debate Competition, the first international Mandarin debate competition initiated by CUHK.
 Secured funding of more than 14,000 HKD from the university.
 Promoted the competition extensively on the CUHK Office of Student Affairs homepage.
-- Drafted the Tournament Regulations, effectively handled multiple emergencies throughout the two-month competition period, and facilitated team registration for more than 50 universities and debate clubs worldwide.
+- Drafted the Tournament Regulations, effectively handled multiple emergencies throughout the 2-month competition period, and facilitated team registration for more than 50 universities and debate clubs worldwide.

 <br />